Method

 How each surah makes Ibrāhīm break a different idol.

-Lot Faces a World Each Surah Overturns Differently
+Lot (peace be upon him) Faces a World Each Surah Overturns Differently

 How each surah overturns through Lot a different world.